Why This Matters

-The State of the Union address isn't just a presidential speech—it's a constitutional requirement that reveals how executive power, legislative relations, and public communication have evolved over 230+ years.
-You're being tested on how presidents use this platform to set agendas, respond to crises, and shape the relationship between branches of government.
-These addresses demonstrate key concepts like executive leadership, the bully pulpit, separation of powers, and the expansion of presidential communication.
+The State of the Union address isn't just a presidential speech.
+It's a constitutional requirement (Article II, Section 3) that reveals how executive power, legislative relations, and public communication have evolved over 230+ years.
+Understanding these addresses means understanding how presidents use this platform to set agendas, respond to crises, and shape the relationship between branches of government.
+They demonstrate key concepts like executive leadership, the bully pulpit, separation of powers, and the expansion of presidential communication.

 The earliest addresses set precedents that defined how presidents would communicate with Congress and the public.
 These foundational choices shaped expectations for executive behavior and the balance between formality and democratic accessibility.